|

 - Cone Case Moth

-- Lepidoscia sp. case length 20mm
+- Lepidoscia sp. subfamily

 - This caterpillar builds bag in narrow cone shape, covered with small prices